 It is imperative, therefore, that we pay ourselves the care and attention we deserve.
-No one else can see us from the inside out quite like we can.
+No one else can see us from the inside out quite as we can.

 Seriously, though, it is inside ourselves that we find true fulfilment.
 This is where true success lies.
 The external measures of success flow from internal strength and power.

-Since merely material gain is a base-level need.
+Since the mere material gain is a base-level need.
 Once we have enough to sustain ourselves, we should use the rest for the sustenance and raising up those around us.

 So the lesson here?
 Stop looking to others to tell you how good you are.
 Own that for yourself.
 Work on yourself daily, your habits, your behaviours, and challenge your beliefs.

 The success you seek lies in your ability to grow and adapt as a human being.

 And here’s the kicker, when you grow and adapt you realise that success is merely an illusion.